 Along with large minority populations, both Florida and New Mexico have specific state constitutional or statutory diversity provisions for the selection of judicial nominating Commissioners.
-New Mexico's Constitution provides that when appointing Commissioners beyond those specifically enumerated, Commissioners "shall be appointed such that the diverse interests of the state bar are repre-
+New Mexico's Constitution provides that when appointing Commissioners beyond those specifically enumerated, Commissioners "shall be appointed such that the diverse interests of the state bar are represented" and charges the Dean of the University of New Mexico Law School with deciding if those diverse interests are represented.108 Florida's diversity provision is more robust; it requires that when making appointments to the Commission, "the Governor shall seek to ensure that, to the extent possible, the membership of the Commission reflects the racial, ethnic, and gender diversity, as well as the geographic distribution, of the population within the territorial jurisdiction of the court for which nominations will be considered."109

 Of the states surveyed, the racial make-up of Missouri's state bench most closely reflects the demographics of the state's population.
-Missouri's population is 16% non-white.
-Minorities make up

-5.94% of the state's bar membership.
-111 Correspondingly, minorities make up 14% of the Supreme Court and 16% of its Court of Appeals.
-112
+Missouri's population is 16% non-white.110 Minorities make up 5.94% of the state's bar membership.111 Correspondingly, minorities make up 14% of the Supreme Court and 16% of its Court of Appeals.112

 Unlike Florida and New Mexico, Missouri does not have a specific provision that encourages diversity on the appointing Commission.
-But Missouri is one of the few states with a specific provision directing its Commission both to recruit diverse judicial applicants and to consider the interests of a diverse judiciary when evaluating judicial applicants.
-The Missouri Supreme Court Rules direct that: "[t]he Commission shall actively seek out and encourage qualified individuals, including women and minorities, to apply for judicial office" and that "the Commission shall further take into consideration the desirability of the bench reflecting the racial and gender composition of the community."
+But Missouri is one of the few states with a specific provision directing its Commission both to recruit diverse judicial applicants and to consider the interests of a diverse judiciary when evaluating judicial applicants.113 The Missouri Supreme Court Rules direct that: "[t]he Commission shall actively seek out and encourage qualified individuals, including women and minorities, to apply for judicial office" and that "the Commission shall further take into consideration the desirability of the bench reflecting the racial and gender composition of the community."114

 The other seven surveyed states paint a less encouraging picture of minority representation on the state bench, and the often sparse applicant pool of potential state judges.
-By way of example, Arizona's population is 40% non-white, 115 but minorities account for only 8% of the state bar membership.
-116 Further, Arizona has no minority Supreme Court justices.
-117 Minorities occupy only 18% of its Court of Appeals judgeships 118 and 16% of its Superior Court judgeships.
-119 Despite Arizona's constitutional provision directing appointing Commissions to reflect the diversity of the state population, 120 the diversity of the state bench falls short.
+By way of example, Arizona's population is 40% non-white,115 but minorities account for only 8% of the state bar membership.116 Further, Arizona has no minority Supreme Court justices.117 Minorities occupy only 18% of its Court of Appeals judgeships118 and 16% of its Superior Court judgeships.119 Despite Arizona's constitutional provision directing appointing Commissions to reflect the diversity of the state population,120 the diversity of the state bench falls short.

-Similarly, Maryland's population is 42% non-white, and 14% of its state bar membership is non-white.
-Two of seven of its Court of Appeals judges are African American, only 26 of its 157 Circuit Court judges and 24 out of 112 District Court judges are minorities.
-Additionally, Maryland has an Executive Order requiring the appointing Commission to encourage diverse candidates to apply for appointment and to take into account "the importance of having a diverse judiciary" when making appointments.
+Similarly, Maryland's population is 42% non-white,121 and 14% of its state bar membership is non-white.122 Two of seven of its Court of Appeals judges are African American,123 only 26 of its 157 Circuit Court judges124 and 24 out of 112 District Court judges are minorities.125 Additionally, Maryland has an Executive Order requiring the appointing Commission to encourage diverse candidates to apply for appointment126 and to take into account "the importance of having a diverse judiciary" when making appointments.127

-Likewise, with a minority population of 29%, Colorado's bar is only 6% non-white.
-But only one of Colorado's seven Supreme Court justices is a person of color.
-Further, minorities hold only two of sixteen Appellate Court judgeships and 12% of district court judgeships.
+Likewise, with a minority population of 29%,128 Colorado's bar is only 6% non-white.129 But only one of Colorado's seven Supreme Court justices is a person of color.130 Further, minorities hold only two of sixteen Appellate Court judgeships and 12% of district court judgeships.
 Colorado has no specific diversity provisions in appointing Commissioners or recruiting and evaluating judicial candidates.
 Four additional states have a smaller minority population but also struggle with minority representation on the state bench.
-Tennessee has a minority population of 22% and a minority state bar membership of 6%.
+Tennessee has a minority population of 22%131 and a minority state bar membership of 6%.132